tpalzkill/function_ish/README.md

 - [Getting started with Surge](http://surge.sh/help/getting-started-with-surge)
 - [Remembering a domain](http://surge.sh/help/remembering-a-domain)

 A good domain name for this project is `USERNAME-js-fundamentals.surge.sh` where `USERNAME` is your GitHub username in all **lowercase** letters.
-Once deployed and everything works as you expect, copy your Surge URL and paste it at the top of your GitHub repository.
+Once deployed and everything works as you expect, copy your Surge URL and paste it at the top of your GitHub repository's page.

 ![](images/deploy.png)